 In a food processor, combine all ingredients, with the bell peppers and walnuts last in order.
 You can make your paste smooth like hoummus, or chunky with the walnuts rough like gravel.
 Adjust the salt and lemon juice to taste.

 Paula Wolfert suggests making Muhammara a day in advance to allow the flavors to marry.
 This is ideal, but if you are pressed for time, it is also fantastic warm and fresh.
 Serve Muhammara with belgian endive, flatbread such as pita or lavosh, or crackers.
-Leftovers work as a sandwich spread.
+Leftovers are delicious as a sandwich spread.